Pierre-vh/Fox/README.md

     * The executables will be available in the `bin/(Build Type)/` folder.

 ## Usage
-*Note: the project is in early development and thus is changing very rapidly.
-I won't document everything because things are certainly not definitive, but I'll try to keep this as up to date as I can*

-**Note:** Currently the interpreter is *not* functional.
-It's a work in progress, and I'm just starting to work on the VM.
-The language's features are also very limited for now (only a single file can be compiled, no objects, no tuples, no overloads, no UFCS, no FFI).
-For now, I'm working on getting the main pipeline working (*Make it work* phase: making the interpreter able to compile code and run the resulting bytecode).
-Once that's done, I'll add the rest of the features (UFCS/Overload/FFI/Multi-file support) and work on getting the interpreter 'usable' (*Make it right* phase).

 Assuming that the binaries are installed in your path:
 * `fox` will launch the "command line interface", which is a quick and easy way to test the interpreter.
 The interface is really simple: you can only enter paths to files for the interpreter to process.
 (This is only a testing tool.
 For more advanced use, invoke the compiler using command line options (see below))